How to Crush Social Media Campaign Planning

 - Your business is planning a summer sale.
 Ideally, your first post would kick off on the first day of summer.
 From there, you plan weekly posts throughout the duration of the sale.

-- You’re planning promotion for a major charity event.
+- You’re planning promotions for a major charity event.
 Since you have sufficient budget to shoot video, you choose to focus on video-friendly platforms like Facebook and Twitter.

 - Your boss hands down a specific directive to increase your Twitter following.
 You decide to focus on a high-volume Twitter-only campaign that encourages sharing.

 These are all common situations marketers find themselves in.
-They’re also all completely different from one another, requiring differing numbers of posts across varying numbers of social channels.
+They’re also all completely different from one another, requiring different numbers of posts across varying numbers of social channels.

 - 12 Facebook posts